On this page you can find all the info you need regarding the application of an internship grant.

 Apply for a grant in the Mobility Online portal within the application period.
 Choose the tab labeled Internship Grant Application.
 Then proceed to apply for a internship grant from either category 1, 2 or 3.
 You may only apply through one category per round and you cannot change category later so please check the categories below.

 - Member states of the EU, EES/EFTA- countries Norway, Iceland and Liechtenstein, and Macedonia and Turkey as well as Erasmus collaboration country UK.

 2. Other countries abroad

 3. Finland (restricted to non-Finnish citizens studying in one of the masters programs in English)

-During the application rounds in December-March you can apply for a grant for a total of one time, either an internship grant or for exchange studies.
+During one application round you can apply only for one grant, either an internship grant or for exchange studies.
 Please note that you can only receive one grant for either an internship or exchange during each study level.